CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-wordpress.md

 **Q: How do I send email (such as password resets) with my WordPress Site?**

 A: You must [configure SMTP for your WordPress site](../Managed Services/wordpress-SMTP-Configuration.md "How to access MySQL with phpMyAdmin") in order to send email.

+**Q: Can I configure my own domain with CenturyLink Cloud WordPress as a Service?**

+A: You can [configure your own domain name](wordpress-custom-domain-configuration.md "WordPress Custom Domain Configuration") via the CenturyLink Cloud Portal.